YiroYi/Assignment_4_Getting_and_cleaning_data/README.md

 Main R Functions used:

-1.read.table
+ 1. read.table
-2.as.vector
+ 2. as.vector
-3.lenght
+ 3. lenght
-4.dplyr::gsub
+ 4. dplyr::gsub
-5.names
+ 5. names
-6.merge
+ 6. merge

-3.Seperate TRAIN User and Activity Data
+##3.Seperate TRAIN User and Activity Data

 Description: this section of the code unzip the subject_train.xlxs file and y_train.txt and add the data in the following datasets (subjects & activity), and each variable is rename in each data set with a descriptive name(Test Subjects & Activities)